Nikhil-cmdd/Hexaware_training/README.md

 ### 3. TechShop - MySQL
 This folder contains both Java and SQL files for the TechShop project.
 Please note that the folder name was a mistake.

+### 4. JavaScript Assignment
+This folder contains the JavaScript assignments